ephe-meral/ephe-meral.github.io/_posts/2016-01-22-the-rusty-nuts-and-bolts.markdown

 - programming
 - rust
 ---
-Lately I've been messing around with the [Rust](https://www.rust-lang.org/) programming.
+Lately I've been messing around with the [Rust](https://www.rust-lang.org/) programming language.
 Here's to the why, how and what.

 <!--more-->